wkumari/draft-wkumari-owe/README.md

-   This is not intended to replace other existing and more robust methods of authentication that provide encrypted access to a WiFi network once the user is authenticated and authorized to join the network, e.g.  WPA-Enterprise / IEEE802.1x or Hotspot 2.0.
+   This is not intended to replace other existing and more robust methods of authentication that provide encrypted access to a WiFi network once the user is authenticated and authorized to join the network, e.g.  WPA-Enterprise / IEEE 802.1x or Hotspot 2.0.
 Rather, this is intended for low-end, unmanaged guest access networks such as SOHO networks that would otherwise either be left unencrypted, or whose password would be shared via other means such as posting it on